pavan98765/facial_recognition/README.md

 1. **Detector.py:**
    Detector.py is a versatile script that can perform various facial recognition tasks:

-   - **Training and Encoding:** Train the model on input data and save encodings for future use.
+   - **Training and Encoding:** Train the model on input data and save encodings for future use.Put the training data in training folder with the above format then run the code below:
+     `python Detector.py --train`

    - **Testing:** Test on a single image to recognize faces.
    - **Validation:** Validate on multiple images and save processed images with recognized faces.
    - **Live Recognition:** Perform real-time face recognition using a webcam or video feed.